 A field, as ChartFactor understands it, is an object containing the following attributes:

-This is the field id, is what ChartFactor uses to identify a field as unique.
+This is the field identifier, it is what ChartFactor uses to identify a field as unique.
 It matches with the field name used in the data source.
 Example: eventid, lastname, pricepaid, saletime, catname.

-Metrics are basically numbers, and there are four main types: Integer, Money, Percent and Number.
-Integers represents non floating numbers.
+Integers represent non floating numbers.
 Money and Percent are floating number fields and their goal is to format (visualy) by adding a ($) or (%) to the value.
 Number is any other numeric field, commoly floating numbers.
 The purpose of these three types is to target almost all other types like long, int, double, float, etc.. used in different providers and give a way to format them when visualizing.

 Labels are the “friendly” names for a field.
 It is meant to be displayed instead of the field name in the visualization.
 So instead of lastname / pricepaid, we could have Last Name / Price.
-For other providers the field name is capitalized to be displayed.
+If a field label is not specified in the metadata definition, ChartFactor capitalizes the first leter of the field name for display purposes.

-For now the Raw Data Table is the only visualization that allows overwriting field labels using the cf.Field object.
+ChartFactor allows to specify field labels using its custom metadata structure.
+Additionally, the Raw Data Table allows overwriting field labels using the cf.Field object.

-This applies to time attributes and metrics in some cases.
-For time attributes, the function is the time unit or time granularity being used by the field.
-For each provider, a ‘translation’ must be done.
-So for example, for a date field, usually the lowest unit is DAY, and for datetimes can be MINUTE or SECOND.
+This applies to time attributes and metrics.
+For time attributes, the function is the desired time granularity.
+For a date field, the lowest unit is DAY, and for datetimes it can be MINUTE or SECOND.
+Valid values are:

-Metrics use this function only when the data is queried to know what type of operation (sum, avg, min, max, unique) should be performed on the provider’s source.
+Metrics use this function to know what aggregation should be performed on the provider’s source.
+Valid values are: